duckduckboom/cinema-tickets/README.md

 - **SeatReservationService**: Pretends to save your seat.

 **TLDR;**
-You (the user) interact with the CLI, which hands everything off to `TicketService`.
+You (dear user) interact with the CLI, which hands everything off to `TicketService`.
 That service then wrangles all the other helpers to make your booking happen (or not, if you try to book 1000 infant tickets).

 ### TDD & CI Pipeline
 - **Test-Driven Development (TDD):** I used a TDD approach and have a lot of unit tests to help pinpoint any issues.